tradej/content/tools/devassistant/about.md

 That means that you have DevAssistant on your machine, and you can skip the rest of this chapter and go to Tutorials.
-If not, you can get DevAssistant from GNOME Software, or by installing it through dnf:
+If not, you can get DevAssistant from GNOME Software, or install it through DNF:

     $ sudo dnf install devassistant